Install @teamhanko/hanko-elements

 Add <hanko-auth> component

-The <hanko-auth> web component adds a login interface to your app.
-Begin by importing the register function from @teamhanko/hanko-elements into your Solid component.
-Call it with the Hanko API URL as an argument to register <hanko-auth> with the browser’s CustomElementRegistry.
-Once done, include it in your JSX.
+Add the <hanko-auth> web component to create a login interface.
+Import the register function from @teamhanko/hanko-elements and call it with your Hanko API URL to register the component with the browser’s CustomElementRegistry.

 components/HankoAuth.tsx